-Paralympics 2016: Kenya kicks off with gold, record for GB's Sarah Storey
+Paralympics 2016: Daniel Dias wins gold

 Brazil's first gold

-The host nation got its first gold on day one, as Ricardo Costa de Oliveira immediately made himself a national hero by winning the men's long jump, also in the T11 category, in dramatic fashion.
+The host nation got its first gold early on day one, as Ricardo Costa de Oliveira immediately made himself a national hero by winning the men's long jump, also in the T11 category, in dramatic fashion.

 It was a case of saving his best till last, as Team USA's Lex Gillette snatched the lead in the penultimate round of jumps, despite Oliveira leading the field throughout the opening four rounds.